Guidance for businesses

 East Lothian Council is here to support you as we move through the various phases of recovery and look to return to the new normal.
-We have collated useful information and this will be updated in line with Scottish Government guidance.
+We have collated useful information for businesses on this page and this will be updated in line with Scottish Government guidance.

-Our Economic Development team and Business Gateway Advisers are continuing to provide as much support as possible and can be contacted at [email protected]
+Our Economic Development team and Business Gateway Advisers continue to provide as much support as possible and can be contacted at firstname.lastname@example.org

 Our Environmental Health team has advice for businesses on how to comply with physical distancing regulations amongst staff and customers.

 Businesses must take all reasonable measures to ensure:

 - a distance of 2m is maintained between any persons on the premises

 - customers are admitted in sufficiently small numbers to enable 2m distance

 - a distance 2m is maintained between any person queuing to enter the premises

 - ensure 2m distancing between all persons (staff and customers) within your premises

 - ensure a suitable maximum number of persons are permitted in your premises (to facilitate 2m distancing)